 - HSLDA – Got legal homeschooling questions?
 Go here first.

 - Miss Humblebee’s – Super cute and fun preschooling program.
-Tristan completed this before starting Time4Learning.
+Tristan completed this before starting Kindergarten.

 - MobyMax – Worked for a while until the common-core curriculum became overbearing.

 Some online programs are free and other’s have a fee.
 After much experience, we find when you pay for a program you tend to get better records of your child’s progress within the program.
-For this reason, we are currently paying for all our children’s lessons.
-For four children it totals $150 a month.
-When Taylor starts high school in a few months this will increase to $210 a month.
+For three children, (Tristan isn’t included because we teach him right now), taking online classes and tutoring it totals $160 a month.
 The prices I quoted in this article are in US Dollars.

 If you have any more questions about homeschooling in Mexico please leave them in the comment section below.
 I will answer them as best as I can and if necessary I will incorporate them into this article.
 My goal is to keep this article updated with our latest homeschooling in Mexico adventures so that I can help all you families out there that are considering a move or a plunge into homeschooling :-) Signing off, Tina